-From 19 July the whole of Scotland is in Level 0.
+From 9 August the whole of Scotland moved beyond Level 0.

-See the Level 0 rules that apply to everyone in Scotland.
-At Level 0, we are asking people at highest risk to follow the same advice as for the rest of the population.
+However, we are still asking everyone in Scotland to continue to follow some important precautionary measures.
+See the rules and advice that still apply to everyone in Scotland.
+We are asking people at highest risk to follow the same advice as for the rest of the population.

-Find out what Level 0 rules mean for people in the highest risk group on mygov.scot.
+Find out what these changes mean for the highest risk group on mygov.scot.
 The highest risk group used to be known as ‘the shielding list’.

 Work, education, childcare and transport

-At Level 0 it’s safe for people in the highest risk group to go into work if you cannot work from home.
-It’s also safe for you to use public transport.
-Children and young people can go to school, university and college, and childcare.
+Our advice now is that people in the highest risk group can go into work if they cannot work from home.
+They can also choose to use public transport.
+Children and young people at highest risk can go to school, university and college, and childcare.

-You and anyone over the age of 16 who lives with you can now be vaccinated at a drop-in clinic.
+You can be vaccinated at a drop-in clinic.
 You do not need an appointment and can go at a time that suits you.
 You can find your nearest drop-in clinic on the NHS inform website.

 If you need help with transport to your vaccination or would like to request a home vaccination, please phone the Scottish Covid Vaccination Helpline on 0800 030 8013 (8am - 8pm).